 instruction before 6th grade.
 Elementary schools are advised to choose their own

-materials that cover broader themes, such as community, tolerance
+materials that cover broader themes.
+These include:

 Middle Schools & High Schools: In shaping Holocaust Remembrance